 Making a Choice - Both SELECT and selection are ways to choose subsets of data, to narrow down many records into those of interest.

 Temporary - Both SELECT and selection are temporary.
 Unless saved in some way, if we close the results table the result of the SELECT goes away and if we close the window in which a selection was made the selection goes away as well.
-If desired, we can save the result of a SELECT using SELECT INTO and we can save selections using the Select pane.
+If desired, we can save the result of a SELECT into a table using SELECT INTO.

 First Steps - Both SELECT and selection are often the first steps in subsequent doings, SELECT often feeding other actions within SQL and selection leading to combinations between selections or transformation of selected data using the Transform pane or other means.